Skip to main content

 JR-access-control-002

-Access SHALL be determined by the access control list.
-Email-specific configuration SHALL take precedence over domain-level configuration when both are present.
+Access SHALL be determined by access_control.json; email-specific configuration SHALL take precedence over domain-level configuration when both are present.

 2 test scenarios

-• Domain rule applies when no email override exists JR-access-control-002.2
+• Domain-level config applies when no email override exists JR-access-control-002.2

 JR-access-control-003

-Two access levels SHALL be supported: a basic tier with a limited tool set and a full tier with all tools available.
-The assigned tier governs which workflows and tools are available to a given domain or user.
+Two access levels SHALL be supported: basic (limited tool set) and all (full tool set).
+The access level governs which workflows and tools are available to a given domain or user.

 2 test scenarios